abtzpro/BassHunter/README.md

 BassHunter was designed for those that may need it.
 To hopefully bring peace of mind, and peace in general to the user.

-BassHunter is devloped by abtzpro, Adam R, and Hello Security
+BassHunter is developed by abtzpro, Adam R, and Hello Security